drewklein20/pet-feeder/README.md

-# Raspberry PI Dog Feeder
+# Raspberry Pi Dog Feeder
 This project was created with inspiration from Rob Peck's project (https://github.com/peckrob/petfeedd)

 ## Features: